gicodes/gicodes/README.md

 ## I am

-- ✨ a software engineer with experience in object oriented programming and web architecture.
+- ✨ Enthusiastic about software engineering and web architecture.

-- 🌱 conversant with MERN stack and currently learning Next.js && typeScript
+- 🌱 Conversant with M.E.R.N stack and currently learning Next.js && typeScript.

-- 🎯 interested in writing clean and scalable codes, improving my niche and working in professional environments that take my career to the next level.
+- 🎯 Interested in writing clean, scalable codes and working in professional environments that take my career to the next level.

+- 🌍 Reachable at gicodes9@gmail.com

+## My Tools and Tech-Stack include